COST-ELTeC/ELTeC-slv/README.md

 General information about ELTeC releases is available at https://github.com/COST-ELTeC/ELTeC.

 The ELTeC-slv collection contains 100 novels encoded at level 1.
 The corpus composition criteria are not fully fulfilled, as Slovene does not have enough novels to respect all the sampling criteria.
+It also contains test files for level 2.

 ## Contributors